gangsthub/dynamic-imports-example/dynamic-imports.md

 alt="Image showing the result of nuxt build." aria-describedby="desc2">

-<p id="desc2"><i role="img" aria-label="Arrow right emoji">➡</i>Image showing the result of nuxt build.
+<p id="desc2"><i role="img" aria-label="Arrow right emoji">➡</i> Image showing the result of nuxt build.
 See how different chunks are created for components A and B when dynamic imports are used!</p>

 ##### That's it!

 For a deeper exploration of code splitting techniques check:

-- De facto linked article: https://vuejsdevelopers.com/2017/07/03/vue-js-code-splitting-webpack/
+- De facto linked article by Anthony Gore: https://vuejsdevelopers.com/2017/07/03/vue-js-code-splitting-webpack/
 - Google's web fundamentals article by Addy Osmani and Jeremy Wagner about code splitting: https://developers.google.com/web/fundamentals/performance/optimizing-javascript/code-splitting/
 - Webpack docs: https://webpack.js.org/guides/code-splitting/